lgatto/TeachingMaterial/diffexp/README.md

        conf.level = 0.95, ...)
 ```

-We will focus on **two sample** unpaires t-test, assuming unequal
+We will focus on **two sample** unpaired t-test, assuming unequal
 variances, as this is the most common scenario in proteomics.
 Using a
 **paired test** when appropriate is essential, as it will
 substantially increase your test power.

 We are going to use the `rnorm` function in this an the next section
-to quickly genreate normally distributed data.
+to quickly generate normally distributed data.
 Its inputs are

 - `n`: the number of data points to be generated;
 - `mean`: the mean of the normal distribution to draw the data from